Working in Market - China

-The travel distribution system in China is highly regulated, with more than 2,000 travel agencies authorised to operate outbound travel business to overseas destinations, some of which can operate under the Approved Destination Status (ADS) Scheme and some under streamline visa application for Tourism Australia’s Key Distribution Partner program.
-In general, group travel still plays relatively large part of the Chinese outbound travel industry, however Free Independent Travel (FIT) and tailor-made traffic is growing at a faster rate.
+The travel distribution system in China has been evolving and become more diversified than ever before, with more than 4,800 travel agencies authorized to operate outbound travel business to overseas destinations, some of which can operate under the Approved Destination Status (ADS) Scheme and some under streamline visa application for Tourism Australia’s Key Distribution Partner program.
+At the same time, Free Independent Travel (FIT), tailor-made and premium travel are growing at a faster rate.

-- There are growing trend that some wholesalers also penetrate to retail operations within the same business and are recognised as both wholesalers and retailers.
+- The wholesalers also penetrate to retail operations within the same business and are recognized as both wholesalers and retailers.

-- Many retail travel agencies have been expanding their outlets or stores within China and are beginning to focus on FIT and tailor-made products.
+- Many retail travel agencies have been expanding their outlets or stores within China and focus on FIT and tailor-made products.

 - The Aussie Specialist Program (ASP) is the primary platform for Tourism Australia to train and develop retail agents to sell Australia.
 Each State and Territory has a module on the ASP website.

-- As at December 2017, there were over 10,926 qualified Aussie Specialists in mainland China.
+- As of October 2021, there were over 10,000 qualified Aussie Specialists in mainland China.

 Inbound Tour Operators